joaomlourenco/novathesis/README.md

               url          = {https://github.com/joaomlourenco/novathesis/raw/master/template.pdf},
          }

 1.  [**Make a small donation**](https://paypal.me/novathesis).
 We will keep a list thanking to all the identified donors that identify themselves in the “*Add special instructions to the seller:*” box.
-Our special thanks to:  **2021:** Jessie Harney, João Barbosa, Ricardo Teixeira, Pedro Rechena, Filipa Carvalho; **2020:** João Carvalho, David Romão, DisplayersereStream, António Estêvão; **2019:** Jorge Barreto, Raissa Almeida.
+Our special thanks to:  **2021:** Jessie Harney, João Barbosa, Ricardo Teixeira, Janak Parajuli, Ganesh Prasad Sigdel, Sahibzada Saadoon Hammad, Pedro Rechena, Filipa Carvalho; **2020:** João Carvalho, David Romão, DisplayersereStream, António Estêvão; **2019:** Jorge Barreto, Raissa Almeida.

 1. Give the NOVAthesis project a star in GitHub by clicking in the star at the top-right of the [project's home page](https://github.com/joaomlourenco/novathesis).